HedvigBring/Simple-plant-helper-with-a-useless-button/README.md

 ### Computer setup

 I went with [Visual Studio Code](https://code.visualstudio.com) (henceforth called VSCode) in this project since I have previous experience with this particular IDE.
-VSCode has a plugin called Pymakr that allows us to have a REPL console in the terminal of VSCode, this can be found under the Extensions tab.
+VSCode has an extension called Pymakr that allows us to have a REPL console in the terminal of VSCode, this can be found under the Extensions tab to the left in the IDE.
 The REPL console is where we upload the code to the device, simply using the 'upload' button at the bottom.
+In the REPL console you can also run the current file without uploading it, this is handy for testing out code snippets.

-Another extension that might be useful is the Python language mode, this helps with intellisense.
+Another extension that might be useful is the Python language extension, this helps with intellisense.

+With these two extensions you should not have to worry about installing python or anything else since everything is already taken care of.

 ### Putting the components together